splunk/public-o11y-docs/admin/user-management/users/manage-users.rst

    app-preferences
    personal-info

 To create or manage users and teams, you must have administrator access.
 To get this access, an existing administrator adds it to your user profile.
-See :ref:`request-admin` for more information.